andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-03-attribution-part-two.md

 **First-Touch Attribution:** This model gives full credit to the very first interaction that brought the customer into the funnel.
 If a Facebook ad first captured their attention three weeks before purchase, Facebook gets 100% credit regardless of what happened between that click and conversion.

+> "First click attribution is akin to giving my first girlfriend 100% of the credit for me marrying my wife." - Avinash Kaushik

 Single-touch models are appealing for their simplicity.
 They can be implemented by recording either the first or last referrer for each conversion.
 Last-touch intuitively gives credit to what "closed the deal," while first-touch acknowledges what "made the introduction".

 The downside is that these models fail to capture much of the complexity of the multi-channel experience customers go through.
 Consider this journey: